 Here’s my advice regarding breast reduction, coworkers, and you: Grow a thick skin.

 (Put another way: F’em.)
 People may make judgments or opinions on you based on this surgery, sure, but sometimes you have to do what you have to do.
 The people you’re working with right now will either understand or they won’t, and there’s nothing you can do about that.
 If you’re more comfortable being able to answer questions about it, come up with a few lines about your surgery that either vaguely address the surgery/your absence (“Thanks, I feel great — my lower back is in so much less pain!”) or directly address the surgery (perhaps in clinical terms?).
 Ultimately, it’s inappropriate for your coworkers to make comments about your body, and that is something you should feel free to remind people about.
 Honestly, my guess is that the men you work with will not want to touch this subject with a ten foot pole.

 Ok, that’s really only one thought.
 I suppose it’s also possible for you to do a gradual change using padding — for example, if you’re currently a 34H and you’ll be a 34D after the surgery, buy one bra for each cup size difference… after you surgery wear a 34G for a while stuffed with padding, then switch to a 34F after week or two, and so forth.
 People will still probably eventually realize you had breast reduction surgery, but may ask less questions about it.
 But ultimately, I think you’re in for a day or two (tops, a week) of awkward questions, and after that you’ll be fine.

-Readers, what are your thoughts about breast reduction surgery?
+Readers, what are your thoughts about breast reduction, coworkers, and plastic surgery in general?
 Does your answer change if it’s something purely cosmetic?